fgvieira/ngsF/examples/README.md

     zcat testF.HWE.glf.gz | ../ngsF --n_ind 20 --n_sites $N_SITES --glf - --min_epsilon 0.001 --out testF.approx_indF --approx_EM --seed 12345 --init_values r
     zcat testF.HWE.glf.gz | ../ngsF --n_ind 20 --n_sites $N_SITES --glf - --min_epsilon 0.001 --out testF.indF --init_values testF.approx_indF.pars

+In the above example, we run `ngsF` twice to speed-up the analyses. `ngsF` has two algorithms implemented (check manuscript for details), the main EM algorithm (that is very slow) and an approximated (not always converge to the maxima) method.
+Here I run the approximated method to get some reasonable estimates of the parameters, and then use these as initial values for the main (and slower) algorithm.
+This is just to speed up things and you can just use the main algorithm if you prefer (don't use just the approximated one!).
+One thing to keep in mind is that, even though I ran `ngsF` once (for sake of clarity), it should be run several times to avoid convergence to local maxima.
 We now incorporate these estimates in the calculation of genotype posterior probabilities:

     $ANGSD/angsd -glf $SIM_DATA/testF.glf.gz -fai $SIM_DATA/testAF.ANC.fai -anc $SIM_DATA/testAF.ANC.fas -nInd 20 -doMajorMinor 1 -doMaf 1 -doPost 1 -doGeno 32 -doSaf 2 -indF testF.indF -out testF.indF